raspberrypilearning/octapi-calculating-pi/en/step_8.md

-# Step six - Comparing the two methods
+# Comparing the two methods

 How does the 'dartboard' method compare with Viète's infinite product series for accuracy and speed of execution?
 Why do you get a different answer each time you run the 'dartboard' technique but the same answer each time you run Viète's?